kevmhughes/EnglishQuiz/README.md

 **English Quiz** is a responsive **SPA** built with the **Angular** framework, and using **Angular Material** for the UI design.

-It is a quiz, where users can quickly test their level of English according to the CEFR levels.
+It is a quiz, where users can quickly test their level of English according to the European CEFR levels.

 ### Users: